kewalaka/blog/content/post/2024/02/write-an-avm-module/index.md

 *However*, in this case, Dev Center doesn't support private endpoints, so we're going to remove this file altogether.

-There's a handy [link](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview#private-link-resource) in the template that helps find the right subresource name, should you need it for your resource.
+There is a handy [link](https://learn.microsoft.com/en-us/azure/private-link/private-endpoint-overview#private-link-resource) in the template that helps find the right subresource name, should you need it for your resource.

 ### locals.tf

 - We don't have any locals to add at the moment, so lets remove the reminder to "insert locals here"
-- In this case, lets also remove the private endpoint local var, as we don't need private endpoints.
+- In our example, lets also remove the private endpoint local var, as we don't need private endpoints.

 ### terraform.tf

 - remove the reminder to add required providers
-- providers should really be versioned like this (correction to template needed):
+- providers should really be versioned like this (a correction to template is needed to align to AVM):

 ```terraform
 terraform {